TimSchulz1991/msp4-django-8gag/README.md

         DEBUG = False

-2. Add X_FRAME_OPTIONS to your settings.py file and extend the ALLOWED_HOSTS, just under DEBUG
+2. Make sure that X_FRAME_OPTIONS and ALLOWED_HOSTS are added to your settings.py file, just under DEBUG

         X_FRAME_OPTIONS = 'SAMEORIGIN'